silversub/terraform/getting-started.md

    ```
    {: screen}

-6. List the virtual server that is provisioned.
+6. List the Classic infrastructure virtual server that is provisioned.
    ```
    terraform show
    ```